aspnetzero/documents/docs/en/Features-Mvc-Core-Tenant-Settings.md

 Also, each tenant can enable/disable cookie consent so ASP.NET Zero shows a cookie consent bar for the users of that tenant to accept cookie policy of the application.

 Each tenant can force email confirmation for login.

+Each tenant can allow tenant users to use Gravatar profile picture or not.

 ## Security